Hi folks, welcome back from the Limbaugh Institute for Advanced Conservative Studies.

 He's backed off.

-Uh they're not happy with the way the Clintons have used disguised racism in dumping an Obama.
+They're not happy with the way the Clintons have used disguised racism in dumping an Obama.

-But that that's something that survived uh as well.
+But that's something that survived as well.

 And it may be they're just tired of being slaves.

-It was Eight years.
+It was eight years.

 Try this headline.